 Leadership capacity and capability

-We found the principal dentist had the capacity, values and skills to deliver high-quality, sustainable care and were knowledgeable about issues and priorities relating to the quality and future of the service.
-They understood the challenges and were addressing them.
+The principal dentist had the capacity, values and skills to deliver high-quality, sustainable care.

-The principal dentist and practice manager were visible and approachable.
+The dentist was visible and approachable.
 Staff told us they worked closely with them to make sure they prioritised compassionate and inclusive leadership.